BankkRoll/Deconomy/README.md

 │  │  │  └── setup.js             # Command for initial bot setup
 │  │  ├── ai
 │  │  │  ├── bard.js              # Command to ask bard AI a question
-│  │  │  └── startchat.js         # Command to start a live chat with bard AI
+│  │  │  ├── startchat.js         # Command to start a live chat with bard AI
+│  │  │  └── updatecookie.js      # Command to update the cookie with the new cookie
 │  │  ├── economy
 │  │  │  ├── balance.js           # Command to check a user's coin balance
 │  │  │  ├── buy.js               # Command to buy an item from the shop